The Role of OT in Mental Health

 Stress reduction techniques can range from hobby engagement, yoga, exercise, and many more strategies to engage in relaxation and therefore reduce levels of stress.

-This can differ from stress reduction in that coping skills can often be used in more subtle ways such as on public transportation, in the store, or at work.
+Coping strategies can differ from stress reduction in that coping skills can often be used in more subtle ways such as on public transportation, in the store, or at work.
 People can use techniques like deep breathing, brief periods of meditation, or guided imagery to cope with stress in the moment and improve their ability to function within the community.

 Ranging from anger management to interpersonal dynamics to conflict resolution, this area is a great way to address uncomfortable feelings that are present with nearly every mental health concern.
 It is a good idea to focus on emotions that are especially uncomfortable such as abandonment, loneliness, fear of rejection, and unworthiness.